Star Stories, part 9: Ojibwe Star Map - An Artistic Rendering

 What else can be said about the Bagonegiizhig?
 In Anishinaabeg aadizookaanan (Ojibwe stories) the Bagonegiizhig is considered to be our origin.
 It is the place of Nizhwaaswi Gagiikwewinan (the Seven Grandfather and Grandmother Teachings).
 It is where our mitigwakik (water drum) originates from and where our doodem/clan system comes from and where we derived our bloodlines from.
 So many stories come from the Bagonegiizhig.
 We have stories of sky woman, of the seven sisters, and of our 13 grandmothers.
 In the summer the Wenabozho constellation (Nanabozho) points the way to the Bagonegiizhig.
 In our sacred stories, Wenabozho tells us where we come from.
 Our clans in the night sky make preparations to welcome the gete-Anishinaabeg, the Elders, when it is their time to leave the earth world.
 Geget sa, the night sky is full of stories of the Anishinaabeg...
 See also: Binesii-wazison, Gaa-biboonikaan, Gozaabanjigan, Madoodiswan, Madoodoowasiniig, and Wenabozho.

-BIIDAABAN ANAGOOG, is translated into English as the Dawn Arrives Stars.
-The smaller star is called Gamma Aquila on Western star charts.
+Biidaban anangoog, is translated into English as the Dawn Arrives Stars.
+The smaller star (which we will call Biidaaban anangoons) is called Gamma Aquila on Western star charts.
 This star, colored red with a white core on the map, is the first to rise in the east.
 The second to rise, and larger star, is called Altair on Western star charts.
+We will call this star Gichi Biidabaan Anang.
 It is the white star depicted directly above the red star.
 The Biidaaban-Anangoog are the children of Waaban-anang, the Morning Star, represented by the gold and turquoise and rose quartz pendant in the illustration, a little left of the image of the big round planet Giizhigo-anang (Venus) – which is also a reference to the Waaban-anang.
 The Biidaaban Anangoog arrive before Waaban-anang, in the false dawn, and are aligned one above the other so that they point to where Waaban-anang will appear.
 See also: Waaban-anang.

 The Binesi (Thunderbird) motif (see the white bird figure at the top of the inserted image) figures prominently in several Ojibwe Anishinaabe stories, ceremonies, and depictions on rock, tree bark, and animal hide and is the overall symbol that unifies all Anishinaabeg.